-Two former billing supervisors have accused the Florida Eye Clinic of a massive Medicare fraud scheme.
+Two former billing supervisors have accused a Florida eye care clinic of a massive Medicare fraud scheme.
 William Lovell and Rochelle Mendez say the clinic billed Medicare for services never rendered.
 They say the clinic also overcharged for other services.

-According to the lawsuit, Florida Eye Clinic is owned by eight physicians.
+According to the lawsuit, the clinic is owned by eight physicians.
 It employs 12 ophthalmologists and 14 optometrists.
 Unlike traditional healthcare providers who bill per service, the clinic received much of its money through a fixed capitation rate.
 Called a “cap” rate, these payments were made on a per member, per month basis no matter which services or how many services were provided.

 The idea behind cap rates is to lower healthcare costs.
 Because the provider gets the same payments each month, there is a built-in incentive to not over treat patients.
 Cap rates are also common for mental health services and with Medicaid.

 To set the cap rates, providers must report usage data on a regular basis.
 Providing false usage data to inflate usage amounts results in a higher cap rate.

 The clinic was also eligible for certain premium or bonus payments for treating clients with significant health problems.

 Eye Care Clinic Provided False Usage Data, Upcoded Bills

 Lovell and Mendez both worked for the eye care clinic.
 Both worked as billing supervisors and therefore had direct knowledge of how the clinic was getting paid.
 They claim that for at least 10 years, the clinic submitted false cost reports simply so they could bilk more money from Medicare.
 They also say that management knew the cost reports submitted were false and “intentionally inflated.”